Met Header

 Egyptian art

 You'll find 26,000 different artifacts and artworks in the Egyptian wing.
 In addition to the paintings, sculptures, and jewelry of the ancient Egyptians, the Met also houses the Temple of Dendur, a structure dating to before 10 BC.
 The Sackler Wing, the new home of the Temple, has an incredible installation with an indoor river, trees, and other related elements.
-This arguably one of the best exhibits as the museum, as it features giant ceiling-to-floor windows that look out onto the city's bustling streets.
+Arguably one of the best exhibits in the museum.

 Arts of Africa, Oceania, and the Americas

 This area covers an extensive history of tribal cultures from around the world.
 Visitors can view ancient artifacts like masks, ritual accessories, and a significant amount of textile work.
-With over 11,000 pieces, you'll get a better idea of the culture of ancient South America, sub-Saharan Africa, Central America, and more.
+With over 11,000 pieces, you'll get a better idea of cultures including ancient South America, sub-Saharan Africa, Central America, and more.

 East and Southeast Asian art

-This is a huge area of the museum, as it contains examples of work from all over Asia, including China, Japan, and Southeast Asia, and spans all the way back to ancient times.
+This is a huge area of the museum, as it contains examples of ancient work from all over Asia, including China, Japan, and Southeast Asia.
 The oldest artifact in the building dates back to the third millennium BC.
-It's one of the largest and most comprehensive collections of Asian artwork in the entire Western Hemisphere.
+This is one of the largest and most comprehensive collections of Asian artwork in the entire Western Hemisphere.

 Medieval art

-The Met’s collection is home to a number of medieval pieces of art, both religious and secular in nature.
+The Met’s collection is home to a number of medieval pieces of art, both religious and secular.
 For those who want an extra dose of the era, a visit to the Met’s uptown Cloisters will be memorable for history buffs.

 European exhibits